krokhale/cohort-14b-stock-web/README.md

 ---

-> Add tailwind to the app.
+> ~~Add tailwind to the app.~~

-> Create a mock for the project based on the UI described on the dashboard.
+> ~~Create a mock for the project based on the UI described on the dashboard.~~

+> Create a mock for the portfolio table (The right side box)

 > Your app should be able to use the search api route we created and show the user the stock price.

+> Create a state variable and set it to the data we received from the backend server and show it in the UI

+> Create functionality to Buy and Sell the stock